G.I. Bill: History

 Harry W. Colmery, Republican National Committee chairman and a former National Commander of the American Legion, is credited with writing the first draft of the G.I.
 Bill.
 He reportedly jotted down his ideas on stationery and a napkin at the Mayflower Hotel in Washington, D.C.
 A group of 8 from the Salem, Illinois American Legion have also been credited with recording their ideas for veteran benefits on napkins and paper.
 The group included Omar J. McMackin, Earl W. Merrit, Dr. Leonard W. Esper, George H. Bauer, William R. McCauley, James P. Ringley, A.L.
 Starshak and Illinois Governor, John Stelle who attended the signing ceremony with President Roosevelt.

-U.S. Senator Ernest McFarland, (D) AZ, and National Commander of the American Legion Warren Atherton, (R) CA were actively involved in the bill's passage and are known the "fathers of the G.I.
-Bill."
-One might then term Edith Nourse Rogers, (R) MA, who helped write and who co-sponsored the legislation, as the "mother of the G.I.
+U.S. Senator Ernest McFarland, (D) AZ, and National Commander of the American Legion Warren Atherton, (R) CA were actively involved in the bill's passage.
+Edith Nourse Rogers, (R) MA, who helped write and who co-sponsored the legislation, might be termed as the "mother of the G.I.
 Bill".
 As with Colmery, her contribution to writing and passing this legislation has been obscured by time.

 The bill that President Roosevelt initially proposed had a means test—only poor veterans would get one year of funding; only top-scorers on a written exam would get four years of paid college.
 The American Legion proposal provided full benefits for all veterans, including women and minorities, regardless of their wealth.

 An important provision of the G.I.
 Bill was low interest, zero down payment home loans for servicemen, with more favorable terms for new construction compared to existing housing.
 This encouraged millions of American families to move out of urban apartments and into suburban homes.

 Another provision was known as the 52–20 clause for unemployment.
 Unemployed war veterans would receive $20 once a week for 52 weeks for up to one year while they were looking for work.
 Less than 20 percent of the money set aside for the 52–20 Club was distributed.
 Rather, most returning servicemen quickly found jobs or pursued higher education.

 The recipients did not pay any income tax on the GI benefits, since they were not considered earned income.

 The G.I.
 Bill received criticism for directing some funds to for-profit educational institutions.
 The G.I.
 Bill was racially discriminatory, as it was intended to accommodate Jim Crow laws.
 Due to the discrimination by local and state governments, as well as by private actors in housing and education, the G.I.
 Bill failed to benefit African Americans as it did with white Americans.
 Columbia University historian Ira Katznelson described the G.I.
 Bill as affirmative action for whites.
 The G.I.
 Bill has been criticized for increasing racial wealth disparities.

 The original G.I.
 Bill ended in 1956.
 A variety of benefits have been available to military veterans since the original bill, and these benefits packages are commonly referred to as updates to the G.I.
 Bill.